davidrumseymapcenter/10-minute-intro/README.md

-# 10-minute-intro
+# 10 minute introduction to the DRMC
-A Ten Minute Introduction to the DRMC
+mostly a rework of the information found on our [instructional docs](https://github.com/rumseymapcenter/instruction).